dadamnmayne/BlueTeamPowershellScripts/README.md

 # BlueTeamPowershellScripts
 A collection of self-made Powershell Scripts for Cyber Security Host Analysts

-o get-ProcessesThatStandOut.ps1
+get-ProcessesThatStandOut.ps1

 Will look over processes to see if they are running in their correct locations.
 If not, the script will inform you.
 Also, will look over processes that are not running on a freshly-installed and freshly-booted Windows 10 image.
   If the processes would not be running on a fresh image with no user interaction, the process pops up as: Additional Process Running.

     o SVCHOST should run out of system32, but since it is not, the script alerts the user.
     Notice, it also displays the parent process.
       Process: svchost
       Correct Location: c:\windows\system32\svchost.exe
       Actual Location: c:\users\badguy\downloads\svchost.exe